 Follow the 806 Beer Trail

 I first read about this fun offering in the Visit Lubbock guidebook and have wanted to check it out since.

-Stay at a Cool Hotel
+Stay at the Retro-Cool Cotton Court Hotel

 Want more Texas posts?
 We’ve got them.